 Every major movement that displayed God, His power, or His presence in the Old Testament was represented in some way by a natural element: fire, cloud, water, rock, or wind.
 In the New Testament, Jesus’ body and blood are sometimes referred to as the elements in communion.

 Also, much like the Periodic Table, we are individual elements, small parts of a much bigger picture, working together for His Kingdom to bring Him glory.

-And we are a City Church because we want to bring “the hope of Jesus to the heart of the city.”
+And we are a City Church because we want to bring “the hope and light of Jesus to the heart of the city.”

 What We Believe